rgeraldes24/qrysm/scripts/local_testnet/README.md

 ## Starting the testnet

 To start a testnet, from the Qrysm root repository:
 ```bash

 cd ./scripts/local_testnet
 ./start_local_testnet.sh
 ```

-It will build a Qrysm docker image from the root of the directory and will take an approximately 12 minutes to complete.
-Once built, the testing will be started automatically.
 You will see a list of services running and "Started!" at the end.
 You can also select your own Qrysm docker image to use by specifying it in `network_params.yml` under the `cl_image` key.
 Full configuration reference for kurtosis is specified [here](https://github.com/theQRL/zond-package?tab=readme-ov-file#configuration).